Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff leads MLB.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.

-- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.27).
+- The Marlins have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.

+- Marlins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.